-In FY 2017, the State Board for Community and Technical Colleges elected to move to a new allocation model, changing how state allocated funds are distributed to each college.
-The new model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
+The State Board for Community and Technical Colleges allocates out to each college/district funds received in the Washington State budget.
+The model is based on performance in several key indicators, from general enrollments to enrollments in high-cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
-Due to decrease in enrollment, it is estimated that the College will likely see a decrease in state operating appropriations in future years.
+Due to a slight increase in enrollment, it is estimated that the College will likely see an increase in state operating appropriations in future years.